Back to Home

 Audits take hours, not weeks

-"Show me the SOP for Line 3 reprocessing" returns the current version, the training record, and the last deviation report.
+"Show me the SOP for Line 3 assembly" returns the current version, the training record, and the last deviation report.
 In one answer.

 Change management becomes traceable